 complaints can be dealt with in a timely and discreet manner.

 Licensed or Licensed Free in Hospitality:

 When you purchase your license-free radios you are all ready to use them.
-However, before you start using your license-free two way radios please follow the instructions in the manual, also you usually need to charge the battery first.
-Pairing of these devices is simple, please see radio manual
+However, before you start using your license-free Two Way Radios please follow the instructions in the manual, also you usually need to charge the battery first.
+The pairing of these devices is simple, please see radio manual